karkman/physalia_metagenomics/Day3/README.md

 3. __Which sample gave the longest contig?__

 ### Long-read assembly with metaFlye
-We will also assemble the Nanopore data using `metaFlye` (which is actually a version of the genome assembler `Flye` with different settings that are optimized for metagenomes).
+We will also assemble the Nanopore data using `metaFlye` (which is actually the genome assembler `Flye` but with different settings that are optimized for metagenomes).
-You can read more about `Flye/metaflye` [here](https://github.com/fenderglass/Flye).
+You can read more about `Flye/metaFlye` [here](https://github.com/fenderglass/Flye).

 The script we are using to run `metaFlye` is quite simple, but let's take a look at it using `less` (the script is located in `Scripts/METAFLYE.sh`).